KaShiekzmi/PawFinds-v2.0-JWT-OTP-Admin-Dashboard/README.md

    - EMAIL_APP_PASS=your_email_app_password
 5. Run the server: `nodemon server` runs the server using nodemon, a tool that enhances the development experience by automatically restarting the server on file changes.
 6. `npm start` to start front end.

+## Guide for Setting Up an App Password (for OTP emails)
+To enable your app to send emails through your Gmail account, you’ll need to generate an App Password.
+Follow the steps below:

+1. Go to the Google Account Security Page:
+   - Visit Google Account Security and make sure 2-Step Verification is enabled.
+2. Generate an App Password:
+    - Scroll down to the "Signing in to Google" section.
+    - Click on App Passwords.
+    - Select the app (e.g., "Mail") and the device (e.g., "Other") for which you are generating the password.
+    - Google will provide a App Password.
+4. Use the Generated App Password:
+    - Copy the App Password and paste it into the .env file under the EMAIL_APP_PASS field:
+    - EMAIL_APP_PASS=your_generated_app_password

 ### Additional Notes
 - Ensure you have Node.js and npm installed on your machine.